calculix/CalculiX-Examples/README.md

 Some examples demonstrate features of the not yet published CGX 2.10.

 Under Windows, I recommend to install the virtual box provided by Sven Kaßbohm at [fiziko.de](http://www.fiziko.de/vbox/).
 It is configured such that you can easily compile new versions of CCX and CCX.
+It has, however, some disadvantages:

+* Hardware Open GL does not work
+* Multithreading does not work.

+These are not relevant for simple educational models but are definitely relevant for serious work.

 For editing CGX and CCX input under linux, I recommend [atom](atom.io), it has syntax highlighting for these files and markdown preview.
 The README-files for the examples here are written in Markdown.

 [<img
   src="Drahtbiegen/Biegung/movie.gif"